fomgleb/fortress/README.md

 ## Functional Blocks

-Fortress includes a total of two functional blocks that can be used to create complex logical schema: STRING 2 STRING and APPEND STRING 2 blocks.
+Fortress includes a total of two functional blocks that can be used to create complex logical schema: STRING2STRING and APPEND_STRING_2 blocks.

 ## Download